Enric Gallego: Osasuna

-On 28 January 2020, after being rarely used, Gallego was loaned to fellow league team CA Osasuna with an obligatory buyout clause if the team avoid relegation.
+On 28 January 2020, after being rarely used, Gallego was loaned to fellow top-flight CA Osasuna with an obligatory buyout clause if the team avoid relegation.
 In July, after this was achieved, he signed a permanent contract until 2022 for a €2 million fee.

 Gallego left the El Sadar Stadium on 12 August 2021, having scored four times from 40 matches.

 Tenerife

 On 24 August 2021, Gallego agreed to a two-year deal at second-tier CD Tenerife.

 International career

 In March 2019, Gallego was called up to the Catalonia representative team for a friendly against Venezuela.
 However, Huesca refused to let him and Álex Gallar take part in the match.